Computing Curriculum – Intent, Implement and Impact Statement

 - To accompany the Topic Workbooks the children have work completed for evidence of learning taking place on Purple Mash, Class Dojo, the pupil area on the server and on occasion photographical evidence.

-- E Safety is taught to the children
+- E Safety is taught to the children inline with CEOP and NSPCC guidance.

 - The main Computing teaching staff receive relevant training to confidently deliver the E Safety element of the curriculum.